-In order to qualify to use the hedge accounting rules the hedging relationship must be effectiveand in line with the documentation prepared at inception.
+In order to qualify to use the hedge accounting rules the hedging relationship must be effective and in line with the documentation prepared at inception.
 IFRS 9 does not specify a method for assessing whether the hedging relationship meets the effectiveness requirements documented.
 However examples may include:

-- Critical terms analysis
+- Critical terms analysis cash flow hedge reserve

-- Dollar offset test
+- Dollar offset test cash flow hedge reserve

-- Regression analysis.
+- Regression analysis. cash flow hedge reserve

 The testing of the effectiveness shall be performed at least annually at the reporting date, but on a quarterly basis is considered the most appropriate approach.